NyaMeeEain/Infrastructure-Assessment/Cloud Assessment/Azure Active Directory/Azure Active Directory.md

 Get-AzureADUserMembership -ObjectId <Email>
 ```
 ### Roles Enumerations
-Account Administrator, Service Administrator, and Co-Administrator are the three classic subscription administrator roles in Azure.
+Account Administrator, Service Administrator, and Co-Administrator are the three classic subscription administrator roles in Azure.Classic subscription administrators have full access to the Azure subscription.
+They can manage resources using the Azure portal.The Service Administrator and the Co-Administrators have the equivalent access of users who have been assigned the Owner role.

 **Account Administrator**